Khavs01/Dualsense-Remap-Runiverse/PROJECT_STRUCTURE.md

 - `pygame`: For controller input handling
 - `pyautogui`: For keyboard and mouse simulation
 - `tkinter`: For the GUI (comes with Python)
+- `pillow`: For image handling in the GUI
 - `pyinstaller`: For creating the executable

 ## Configuration